SCRT-HQ/VaporShell/docs/glossary/Add-VSSageMakerModelVpcConfig.md

----
-layout: glossary
-title: Add-VSSageMakerModelVpcConfig
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSSageMakerModelVpcConfig

 ## SYNOPSIS
-Adds an AWS::SageMaker::Model.VpcConfig resource property to the template
+Adds an AWS::SageMaker::Model.VpcConfig resource property to the template.
+Specifies a VPC that your training jobs and hosted models have access to.
+Control access to and from your training and model containers by configuring the VPC.
+For more information, see Protect Endpoints by Using an Amazon Virtual Private Cloud: https://docs.aws.amazon.com/sagemaker/latest/dg/host-vpc.html and Protect Training Jobs by Using an Amazon Virtual Private Cloud: https://docs.aws.amazon.com/sagemaker/latest/dg/train-vpc.html.

 ## SYNTAX